luzzif/aragon-futarchy/README.md

-# Aragon prediction markets
+# Aragon Futarchy

-A simple app to bring the innovation of prediction markets to Aragon-based DAOs.
+A simple app to bring the innovation of futarchy to Aragon-based DAOs.

 Powered by
 [Gnosis conditional tokens framework](https://github.com/gnosis/conditional-tokens-contracts).